shopozor/ci/README.md

 ### Necessary Jenkins plugins

 The list of necessary plugins can be found [here](config/plugins/listOfJenkinsPlugins.txt).
+Among others,

+* **ghprb** is responsible for triggering the relevant tests on Jenkins upon pull request
+* **embeddable-build-status** is responsible for making the Jenkins builds statuses available so that they can be displayed in the corresponding repositories' `README`s

 ### Credentials setup